FireEmbers/grassServer/Readme.md

 ### grass client

-This is the client which the grass server requires to reply to the grass client (not to be confused with the first grass client, which although is a client, it's not the same client as the second client).
+This is the client which the grass server requires to reply to the [gis client](https://github.com/FireEmbers/gisclient) (not to be confused with the first client, which although is a client, it's not the same client as the second client).

 var getClient = require('grassClient');